 "Generally speaking, long working hours are associated with lower productivity per hour.
 Workers are working very long hours to achieve a minimum level of output or to achieve some minimum level of wages because frankly they're not very productive," Messenger says.

-Tighter labour laws in developed countries, particularly in Europe, have also reduced working hours.
-The differences between the most developed nations are small but leave entitlement makes a difference.
+particularly in Europe, have also reduced working hours.
+The differences

+Messenger says the average Briton works 150 fewer hours than an American.
 "The difference is really driven by the fact that the US is the only developed country that has no legal or contractual or collective requirement to provide any minimum amount of annual leave," he says.

 The UK, in contrast, is subject to the European working time directive, which requires at least four weeks of paid annual leave for every employee.